Extensive compressor reviews and FAQ

 Is a compressor necessary? ("Another guy told me he never uses compression.")

-Short answer: No, not for everyone.
+Short answer: No, it's not for everyone.
 A compressor is a very useful tool, and just as with any other tool, the better you understand how to use it the more useful it can be.
 There are a lot of circumstances in which a compressor is the right tool for the job.
 But that doesn't mean you have to use one.
 Many people prefer to regulate their signal peaks as much as they can strictly through playing technique.
-And many amplifiers (especially tube amps) compress your instrument signal a bit just by the nature of the amp design.
+And many amplifiers (especially tube amps) compress your instrument signal a little or a lot just by the nature of the amp design.
+Read here for more about that.
 Overdrive and other types of distortion also compress your signal considerably.
 So under many circumstances it may not be "necessary" to use an external compressor.
 It's up to you to analyze your particular situation and determine if a compressor, as a tool, can be useful to you.
 Remember too that misusing a compressor will get you bad results, exactly the same as misusing any other sort of tool.
 If you apply a chainsaw when you needed a fine dovetail saw, it'll be bad news for your woodworking project.
 But don't blame the chainsaw!

 So why would somebody want to use a compressor?
 What is it good for, and when?
 Here are the basic benefits, which vary from one comp to another:

--Peak limiting, to avoid clipping your amp or blowing your speakers.
+-Peak limiting, to avoid blowing your speakers or hearing unwanted distortion.

 -Evening out levels between strings or between soft and strong playing.